NextronSystems/thor-manual/usage/beforeyoubegin.rst

 Choose The Right Architecture
 -----------------------------

-You will find a 32 and 64 bit version of the executable in the program folder.
-Never run the 32bit version of THOR named ``thor.exe`` on 64bit system.
-The 32bit version has some limitations that the 64bit version doesn't have (memory usage, sees different folders on disk and registry versions).
+You will find a 32 and 64-bit version of the executable in the program folder.
+Never run the 32-bit version of THOR named ``thor.exe`` on a 64-bit system.
+The 32-bit version has some limitations that the 64-bit version doesn't have (memory usage, sees different folders on disk and registry versions).

 Make sure to run the correct binary for your target architecture.